7 Best Long Distance Running Shoes in 2024

 What makes it the best?

-We put the best long-distance running shoes to the test — in and out of the lab — and discovered Novablast 4 to be the ultimate daily trainer.
-It has the cushion, stability, and durability needed to support the demanding needs of endurance runs.
+We tested the best long-distance running shoes in and out of the lab and discovered Novablast 5 to be the ultimate daily trainer.
+It has the impact protection, weightlessness, and durability needed to support the demands of endurance runs.
 We feel like we can run endlessly with Novablast's immense comfort.

-The main star is the FF Blast+ ECO foam, which feels cloud-like and bouncy underfoot.
-It rises to an above-average 39.2/30.2 mm stack so we never run out of comfort no matter where we land.
-Our durometer confirms it's 28.7% softer than average.
-Despite its plushness, the ride feels surprisingly stable as Novablast ensures steady landings with its ultra-wide platform.
+The main star is the colossal midsole which feels cloud-like and bouncy underfoot.
+It’s a record-shattering 40.9/33.5 mm, offering bottomless comfort no matter where we land.
+Our durometer confirms it's 38.4% softer than average.
+Despite its plushness, the ride feels surprisingly stable as Novablast ensures steady landings with its ultra-wide 122.3/97.6 mm platform.

 As a non-plated shoe, it flows effortlessly with our motions.
 This is exactly what we’re looking for in a daily trainer.
-Our bend test confirms that it's 13.5% more flexible than average — another element that highlights comfort.
+Our bend test confirms it's 32.2% more flexible than average—an amazing feat considering its stack and another element that enhances comfort.
+It feels light on foot and our scales wowed us with a below-average 9.0 oz (254g) figure.

 Pros